What is the Native Vegetation Mapping Project?

 .
 It now requires a major update to improve its accuracy.

 The new native vegetation map will be freely available to the public and will create an integrated native vegetation information resource - the first of its kind in NSW.
-The map is also needed to enable the creation of the Wingecarribee Green Web (internal link) strategy.
+The map is also needed to enable the creation of the Wingecarribee Green Web strategy.

-The final draft (version 2.1) of the new Native Vegetation Map has now been received by Council (06 July 2017).
+The final draft (version 2.1) of the new Native Vegetation Map was received by Council on 06 July 2017.

 The new map marks a significant departure from previous map projects and is now aligned to the NSW Office of Environment and Heritage (OEH) Statewide Vegetation Type Map and associated regulatory tools being developed in NSW.
-You can find out more about OEH vegetation mapping on this website (External link).
+You can find out more about OEH vegetation mapping on this website.

 Vegetation classification is now based on the use of standardised Plant Community Types (PCTs).
 Council recognises that many current and potential users of the new native vegetation map may not be familiar with PCT's and therefore it is essential that supporting guidelines and information are developed and deployed with the new native vegetation map to assist users.
 Council is currently working on these materials and will release these over the coming months.

-A helpful guide to frequently asked questions about PCTs can be found here (external link).
+A helpful guide to frequently asked questions about PCTs can be found here.

 Where to from here?

 A major review of the PCTs along the east coast of NSW is currently being completed by OEH, the first stage which is expected to be completed by the end of 2017.
 It is expected that many PCTs will change as a result of this review.

 The current final draft native vegetation map for Wingecarribee Shire (v2.1) will be reviewed and updated in early 2018 to produce the final map (v3.0) in late 2019.
 These products will publicly available.

 Ian Perkins, Natural Resource Projects Coordinator